Nmuckler/GameEngine/src/README.txt

 Press 1 for slow speed
 Press 2 for medium speed
 Press 3 for fast speed
-Press 8 to set your spawn
+Press 8 to set your spawn (fall into the void and test it out!)